a-l-h/aws-ec2-user-data-splunk-quick-lab/README.md

 It will install Splunk and perform a few configuration steps so that Splunk is accessible straight away without any of the actions usually required with a fresh install.

-It will also retrieve Splunk Apps and Add-ons from a provided S3 bucket and install them in the dedicated Splunk directory.
+It will also retrieve Splunk Apps and Add-ons from a provided S3 bucket and install them.

 The goal is to set up a throwable Splunk instance for Lab purposes without any dialog box to interfere.